 Alcohol impacts everyone differently.
 How quickly you become intoxicated depends on several factors, such as your gender, height and weight, and even whether or not you’ve had anything to eat.
 Once people reach a certain level of intoxication, however, they tend to behave in typical ways.

 To reach a BAC, or blood alcohol concentration level, of 0.02 percent, you will have consumed approximately two alcoholic beverages.
 You will experience a feeling of relaxation and you will feel warm.
-You may experience a bit of loss of judgement and an altered mood.
+You may experience a bit of loss of judgment and an altered mood.

 When it comes to driving, your visual function will decline slightly.
 You will also experience a decline in the ability to perform two tasks at the same time.
 For example, if you encounter a hazard in the roadway, you may be unable to quickly maneuver your vehicle and brake appropriately.

 This will be after you have consumed about three alcoholic beverages.
-Your behaviors will become exaggerated, and you may experience an impairment of judgement.
+Your behaviors will become exaggerated, and you may experience impairment of judgment.
 You will feel good, your inhibition will be lowered, and your level of alertness will decline.
 You may also begin to lack the ability to focus your eyes and control small muscles.

 As far as driving, drink and driving reduces your coordination and reaction time.
 You may have difficulty steering, and your response time is altered.
 You may have a reduced ability to track objects with your eyes.

 Once you have consumed about four alcoholic beverages, it has become illegal to drive a vehicle.
-Your self-control, judgement and reasoning abilities are all negatively impacted.
+Your self-control, judgment and reasoning abilities are all negatively impacted.
 It is harder for you to detect danger, and your muscle control is impaired.

 When you attempt to drive a vehicle at this level of intoxication, you will find that your ability to concentrate wanes.
 The speed at which your brain processes information is impacted, and you have impaired perception.